What is SAP HANA?

 - Data federation: Perform queries on remote data sources – such as external cloud-native sources, Apache Hadoop, and other databases – in real time with data federation.

-- Caching – ability to cache data to optimize federated queries against remote sources of data.
+- Caching – ability to cache data to optimise federated queries against remote sources of data.
 Control which sources and structures this is applied to and how/when the cache is refreshed.

 The history of SAP HANA

 In the mid-2000s, the co-founder of SAP, Hasso Plattner, was on a mission.
 He wanted to develop a database that could process transactional and analytical data – and answer any business question – in real-time.
 2010, SAP HANA was born and now 31,000+ direct customers run on SAP HANA today.